ayu232/cis-1051-final-project-/status.md

 #### What have you done for your project so far?

-I have made objects that fall and a screen for where ti should land
+I have made objects that fall and a screen for where ti should land Made where player can move left and right

 #### What have you not done for your project yet?